-- 1) Pass the Pre Professional Skills Test (PPST): Reading, writing, math (Praxis Exams) - \As of April 2012, Pass the Pre Service Performance Assessment (PAPA) - 2) Complete 48 credit hours or more - 3) Achieve and maintain an overall GPA of 3.00 (career GPA which includes transfer course work) - Complete three credit hours of college level math (MAT 101 or higher level math) Complete three credit hours of statistics (MAT 105) Complete three credit hours of English composition (ENG 101) Complete three credit hours of English literature, which can be fulfilled with HUM 103, 203 and 303 sequence - 5) Obtain two letters of recommendation from education faculty - 6) Approval of candidacy by the chair of the education department
+- 1) Pass the Pre Service Performance Assessment (PAPA) - OR have a score of no less than 1550 on the SAT.
+The SAT score of 1550 will include no individual section (Critical Reading, Writing, and Mathematics) score of less than 500.
+Students may not combine section scores from different test administrations, but they may use their best score earned from one test administration. - OR have a composite score of 23 on the American College Test Plus Writing.
+The composite score of 23 shall be accompanied by a combined by a combined English/Writing score of 22 and a Math score of 21. - 2) Complete 48 credit hours or more - 3) Achieve and maintain an overall GPA of 3.00 (career GPA which includes transfer course work) - 4) Complete six credit hours of college level math (MAT 101 or higher level math) Complete three credit hours of English composition (ENG 101) Complete three credit hours of English literature, which can be fulfilled with HUM 103, 203 and 303 sequence - 5) Obtain two letters of recommendation from education faculty - 6) Approval of candidacy by the chair of the education department